 What Are The Different Types of Wiring Diagrams for a Solar Combiner Box?

-Pictorial schematics are by far the easier type to use for laymen and DIY enthusiasts.
+Pictorial schematics are by far the easiest type to use for laymen and DIY enthusiasts.
 Typically, circuit diagrams are made of logically presented line drawings with components illustrated as electrical circuit symbols.
 If you are from an electrical background, they will make sense.
 If not, a pictorial schematic will be a lot easier to use.

 Solar Combiner Box Wiring Diagram